IgorFurman/VapeShop/README.md

 - **Contact** component represents a contact form where users can send messages.
 It includes input fields for name, email, and message, as well as a submit button.
 When the form is submitted, the message is sent to a Firebase Firestore collection called "messages" with the timestamp.
 An animation is displayed to indicate that the message has been sent successfully.
 If there is an error during the submission process, an alert is shown with the error message.

-- **The user folder** contains components and functions related to user information management and authentication
+- **The user** contains components and functions related to user information management and authentication

  - **LoginForm** component is responsible for rendering the login form and handling user authentication using email and password.
 It provides inputs for entering the email and password, handles form submission, and displays error messages if authentication fails.
 Additionally, it supports social login options using Google, Facebook, and Apple accounts.
 Upon successful login, the user is redirected to their profile page.